dannyfritz/commit-message-emoji/INTEGRATIONS.md

 ## Atom Editor

 Install package for [autocomplete-emojis](https://atom.io/packages/autocomplete-emojis).
+In the package settings, check the box for "Enable Unicode Emojis".

 Atom can also help with using emoji in commit message by installing [git-plus](https://atom.io/packages/git-plus)